Sindhura-Karumuri/Sindhura-Karumuri/README.md

 Here are a few projects I've worked on:

+- **[Sudoku Solver](https://github.com/Sindhura-Karumuri/Sudoku-Solver)** — A Java-based console application that solves 9x9 Sudoku puzzles using a backtracking algorithm.
+It efficiently checks for valid number placement and provides a complete solution for any valid input puzzle.

+- **[Digital Book Store](https://github.com/Sindhura-Karumuri/DigitalBookStore)** —  An online bookstore interface where users can browse, search, and view details about books.
+Built using HTML, CSS, and JavaScript with a clean UI and responsive design.

 - **[Realtime Currency Converter](https://github.com/Sindhura-Karumuri/realtime-currency-converter)** — A web app to convert currencies using live exchange rates.

-- **[DigitalBookStore](https://github.com/Sindhura-Karumuri/DigitalBookStore)** —  An online bookstore interface where users can browse, search, and view details about books.
-Built using HTML, CSS, and JavaScript with a clean UI and responsive design.

 ---